 1 Hotel Central Park Daylife Ingredients First Chef Tips For Navigating The Farmer’s Market Published on: July 12, 2018 Share Article: The full bounty of summer is available at farmer’s markets across the city, but navigating them can be overwhelming.
 Chef Ginger Pierce, Executive Chef at Jams, gives her tips to shopping like a pro: BE THE EARLY BIRD Get first pick of the best goods, beat the primetime crowds and lines, and catch the farmers while they’re still fresh by arriving as early as possible.
 SNAG A BARGAIN Farmers often mark down or even give produce away at the end of the day.
 Some produce like herbs or lettuce must be sold the same day, giving you the opportunity for great deals.
 FOLLOW THE CHEFS If someone seems to be buying a lot of a certain item, like 18 bunches of asparagus, they are likely from a local restaurant.
 Keep an eye on what these chefs are buying for the best finds.
 FARMER KNOWS BEST Farmers are a great resource about what’s in season and what’s best to buy at any given time.
 FOLLOW YOUR NOSE Figuring out what blemishes are a deal breaker can be intimidating, but it’s mostly intuitive.
 If a vegetable is hard, it should feel the same density all over.
 If it feels soft in some parts and firm in others, it’s not the one for you.
 DITCH YOUR RECIPE If you are shopping for a recipe that includes an ingredient that’s not available or doesn’t look great, change it.
 Often you can find a suitable substitution that’s even better.
 This is your opportunity to hit up your friendly farmer for advice!
 Share Article: Other Articles You May Enjoy Green Spaces for You At 1 Hotels, we seek out the nature around us, even in bustling cities.
 We believe in sharing what we know in hopes of keeping...
-View Story Tagged as 1 Promise Giving Back & Doing Good this Holiday Season (and Every Day) Doing all the good we can is part of our company culture, and this holiday season we wanted to share some of the small ways we've been giving back.
-View Story Tagged as 1 Promise Our People We did some good and had some fun We held a Howloween Yappy Hour benefitting our friends at The Sato Project View Story Tagged as 1 Hotel Brooklyn Bridge Daylife To minimize the use of plastic in your own life, look around your home and work to identify plastic items.
+View Story Tagged as Daylife Wellness USA Today 10Best Readers' Choice Awards Our friends and community have spoken, and we’re thrilled to have been included in the USA Today 10Best Readers' Choice...
+View Story Tagged as 1 Hotel Brooklyn Bridge 1 Hotel South Beach Designed by Nature Pathwater x 1 Hotels Pathwater’s story began in 2015 after reading a shocking stat: by the year 2050 there will be more plastic in our oceans...
+View Story Tagged as 1 Promise To minimize the use of plastic in your own life, look around your home and work to identify plastic items.
 From there, seek to find alternatives.